-Pull the release handle with this symbol.
-It is below the instrument panel outboard of the steering wheel.
+Pull the hood release lever with the symbol.
+It is on the lower left side of the instrument panel.

 Go to the front of the vehicle and locate the secondary release lever under the front center of the hood.
-Push the secondary hood release lever to the right to disengage.
+Push the secondary hood release lever to the right to release.

-Lift the hood and release the hood prop rod from its retainer above the radiator support.
-Place the prop rod securely into the slot in the hood.
+Lift the hood and release the hood prop rod from its retainer, in the front of the engine compartment.
+Securely insert the rod end into the slot marked with an arrow, on the underside of the hood.